List of diplomatic missions in Brunei

 This is a list of diplomatic missions in Brunei.
 Bandar Seri Begawan, the capital, hosts 29 embassies.

-Several other countries and the European Commission have diplomatic missions accredited from other capitals.
+Several other countries and the European Union have diplomatic missions accredited from other capitals.

 History

 Until 1984, Brunei was a British protectorate, with international representation being the responsibility of the United Kingdom, which was represented by a High Commissioner, and before 1959, by a Resident, responsible for defence and external affairs.
 Shortly before full independence, other countries began opening missions in Brunei, with Malaysia opening a Government Agency in 1982, which was later upgraded to a Commission, along with its Singapore counterpart.
 Following independence and Brunei joining the Commonwealth, these became known as High Commissions.
-Similarly, the United States Consulate-General, established shortly before independence in December 1983, became the United States Embassy.
+Similarly, the United States' consulate-general, established shortly before independence in December 1983, became an embassy.